Identification

 Screening of vulnerability

 The Refugee Law provides for an identification mechanism.
 An individual assessment is to be carried out to determine whether a person has special reception needs and/or requires special procedural guarantees, and the nature of those needs.[2]
-These individualised assessments should be performed within a reasonable time period during the early stages of the asylum procedure.
+These individualised assessments should be performed within a reasonable period of time during the early stages of the asylum procedure.
 Furthermore, the requirement to address special reception needs and/or special procedural guarantees applies at any time such needs are identified or ascertained.

 The Refugee Law also provides that any special reception/procedural needs of applicants, identified by any competent governmental authority upon exercising its duties, need to be reported to the Asylum Service.
 It also provides a basic overview of the procedure to be followed: the competent officer at the place where the claim of asylum is made fills out a special document indicating any special needs and the nature of such needs.[3]